Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First proof of the scaling limit of Phia using area measures on FK clusters

-It will be very convenient to consider these FK configurations $\omega_a$ as (random) variables in a compact metrizable space $(\HH,\T)= (\HH_{[0,1]^2}, \T)$ which encodes all macroscopic crossing events.
-This compact space is not specific to our study of FK percolation and one can in fact rely here on the setup which was introduced by Schramm and Smirnov in \cite{\SS} in the case of independent percolation ($q=1$).
-Very briefly, it works as follows: the space of percolation configurations built in \cite{\SS} is the space of {\bf closed hereditary subsets} of the space of {\it quads} $(\QUAD,d_\QUAD)$.
-Roughly speaking, this means that a point $\omega\in \HH$ corresponds to a family of quads $Q\in \QUAD$ which is closed in $(\QUAD,d_\QUAD)$ and which satisfies the following constraint: if $Q\in \omega$ and $Q'$ is ``easier'' to be traversed, then $Q'$ is in $\omega$ as well.
+It will be very convenient to consider these FK configurations $\omega _a$ as (random) variables in a compact metrizable space $(\HH,\T)= (\HH_{[0,1]^2}, \T)$ which encodes all macroscopic crossing events.
+We say that an FK configuration $\omega_a$ contains a crossing of a domain $D$ between two disjoint arcs, $I_1$ and $I_2$, of its boundary $\partial D$ if there is a collection of edges from $\omega_a$ such that the edges form a connected set contained in $D$ except for two edges which intersect $I_1$ and $I_2$, respectively.

+The compact space $(\HH,\T)$ is not specific to our study of FK percolation and one can in fact rely here on the setup which was introduced by Schramm and Smirnov in \cite{\SS} in the case of independent percolation ($q=1$).
+Very briefly, it works as follows: the space of percolation configurations built in \cite{\SS} is the space of \textit{closed hereditary subsets} of the space of \textit{quads} $(\QUAD,d_\QUAD)$.
+Roughly speaking, this means that a point $\omega\in\HH$ corresponds to a family of quads $Q\in\QUAD$ which is closed in $(\QUAD,d_\QUAD)$ and which satisfies the following constraint: if $Q\in\omega$ and $Q'$ is ``easier'' to be traversed, then $Q'$ is in $\omega$ as well.
 In \cite{\SS}, it is proved that this space $\HH$ can be endowed with a topology $\T$ so that the topological space $(\HH, \T)$ is compact, Hausdorff and metrizable.
-For convenience, we will choose a (non-explicit) metric $d_\HH$ on $\HH$ which induces the topology $\T$.
-See \cite{\SS} for a clear exposition of the topological space $(\HH,\T)$.
-See also \cite{\GPSa,\GPSb}.
+For convenience, we will choose a (nonexplicit) metric $d_\HH$ on $\HH$ which induces the topology $\T$.
+See \cite{\SS} for a clear exposition of the topological space $(\HH,\T )$.
+See also \cite{arXiv1008.1378,\GPSb}.

-Since we will need the crossing properties of the + versus the - clusters, we will in fact consider $\bar \omega_a=(\omega_a^+,\omega_a^-)$ as a random variable in the compact metrizable space $\HH\times \HH$ endowed with the product topology.
+Since we will need the crossing properties of the $+$ versus the $-$ clusters, we will in fact consider $\bar\omega_a=(\omega_a^+,\omega_a^-)$ as a random variable in the compact metrizable space $\HH\times\HH$ endowed with the product topology.

-What is known about the limit as $a\to 0$ of the coupling $\bar \omega_a = (\omega_a^+, \omega_a^-) \in \HH \times \HH$ ?
-First of all, the tightness for $(\bar \omega_a)_{a>0}$ follows immediately from the compactness of $(\HH\times \HH,\T\otimes \T)$:
+What is known about the limit as $a\to0$ of the coupling $\bar\omega _a = (\omega_a^+, \omega_a^-) \in\HH\times\HH$?
+First of all, the tightness for $(\bar\omega_a)_{a>0}$ follows immediately from the compactness of $(\HH\times\HH,\T\otimes\T)$.

-\begin{fact} The random variable $\bar \omega_a=(\omega_a^+,\omega_a^-)$ is in $\HH\times \HH$ (with the product topology).
-Since $\HH\times \HH$ is compact for the product topology $\T\otimes \T$, there are subsequential scaling limits for $(\bar \omega_a)_{a>0}$ as $a\to0$. \end{fact}
+\begin{fact} The random variable $\bar\omega_a=(\omega_a^+,\omega_a^-)$ is in $\HH \times\HH$ (with the product topology).
+Since $\HH\times\HH$ is compact for the product topology $\T\otimes\T$, there are subsequential scaling limits for $(\bar\omega_a)_{a>0}$ as $a\to0$. \end{fact}